10 tips on how to study effectively

 • break your study load into manageable blocks

-• give you time to complete your assignments, ensuring they’re not rushed or last-minute.
+• give you time to complete your assignments or SACs, ensuring they’re not rushed and submitted last-minute.

 Is studying at university very different to studying in high school?

-The main differences between studying at university and studying at high school revolve around accountability and independence.
+The main differences between studying at university and studying at high school revolve around accountability and autonomy.

 High school teachers are more likely to chase down outstanding work.
-While you're studying at university, the accountability tends to be more on you to get your work done and submitted.
+While you're studying at university, the obligation is on you to get your work done and submitted on time.

-University brings with it more freedom, allowing you to plan out your day.
+University life brings more freedom, allowing you to plan out your day.
 You can independently choose when you wish to study, around commitments such as classes and work, exercise and any social activities.

 This is one of the main reasons why a study schedule is so helpful.
 Read more about how to make an effective study plan.

-When you are reading and re-reading texts and notes, you’re not studying.
-This is because you’re not engaging with the material.
+When you are reading and re-reading texts and notes, you’re not exactly 'studying', and may find it difficult to retain information.
+This is because you’re not actively engaging with the material.

 Instead of reading, try: